A. J. Cochran: Phoenix Rising FC

 Cochran signed with Phoenix Rising FC on December 25, 2018.
 He made his debut for Phoenix on March 16 in a 3–3 draw with New Mexico United.
 Cochran ended the regular season with 24 appearances and 4 assists, helping Phoenix finish top of the Western Conference.
 He played in both of Phoenix's playoff games as they lost to Real Monarchs in the quarterfinals.
 Cochran was named to the 2019 USL Championship All-League Second Team.

 On August 8, 2020, Cochran scored his first goal for Phoenix in a 5–2 win over New Mexico.
 He scored again on October 3 in a 4–1 victory against LA Galaxy II.
 In a shortened regular season due to the COVID-19 pandemic, Cochran had 2 goals from 13 appearances.
-He started both of Phoenix's playoff games as they reached the final, however the championship game was cancelled after multiple positive Tampa Bay Rowdies players and staff tested positive for COVID-19.
+He started both of Phoenix's playoff games before the championship game was cancelled after multiple Tampa Bay Rowdies players and staff tested positive for COVID-19.